2010 to 2020: US Jobs and Employment change projections by industry

 The underlying analysis (of BLS employment projections) uses currently available information to focus on long-term structural changes in the economy.
 This post examines the projected employment change within the industries:

 The employment shift in the U.S. economy away from goods-producing in favor of service-providing industries is expected to continue.
-Service-providing industries are anticipated to generate nearly 18 million new wage and salary jobs.
+Service-providing industries are anticipated to generate nearly 18 million new jobs.
 As with goods-producing industries, growth among service-providing industries will vary (Chart 5 below).

 Professional, scientific, and technical services: Employment in professional, scientific, and technical services is projected to grow by 29 percent, adding about 2.1 million new jobs by 2020.
 Employment in computer systems design and related services is expected to increase by 47 percent, driven by growing demand for sophisticated computer network and mobile technologies.
 Employment in management, scientific, and technical consulting services is anticipated to expand, at 58 percent.
 Demand for these services will be spurred by businesses’ continued need for advice on planning and logistics, the implementation of new technologies, and compliance with workplace safety, environmental, and employment regulations.
 Combined, the two industries—computer systems design and related services and management, scientific, and technical consulting services—will account for more than half of all new jobs in professional, scientific, and technical services.